Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 You don't have to redo your entire landscape at once.
 Start with these high-impact actions:

-4. Rethink your mulch.
+Rethink your mulch.
 Wood mulch close to the house can be a fire risk.
-Consider gravel or decomposed granite within Zone 1.
+Consider gravel or decomposed granite within Zone 1, especially closer to the house.

-5. Make a maintenance plan.
+Make a maintenance plan.
 Fire-wise gardening is ongoing.
-Plan to clear debris in late spring and again in fall.
+Plan to clear debris in late spring (before fire season) and again in fall (after the dry season).

 Beauty and Safety Can Coexist